anthonytk31415/hotelier/README.md

 ## Summary

-Hotelier is an online stay rental application developed using React and Spring Boot, offering streamlined housing rental management services and features including uploads, deletions, searches, and reservations.
+Hotelier is an online stay rental application developed using Spring Boot, offering streamlined housing rental management services and features including uploads, deletions, searches, and reservations.

 The app uses Hibernate, Google Cloud Storage, and ElasticSearch for efficient data storage and retrieval.